 Please be aware due to new government guidelines concerning COVID-19 some of our administrative processes within the Planning department have now changed.
 This is to process items in a timely manner whilst our teams work remotely.
 For full guidance on the changes please visit our Coronavirus service disruption pages.

-The Planning Policy team (part of the Spatial Planning Team) is responsible for Local Plan making and infrastructure planning (placemaking, conservation and design are dealt with by other officers in the Spatial Planning Team).
-The policy team prepares Development Plan Documents which set out the strategic priorities for development of the borough, including land allocations and policies which cover issues such as housing, employment, community, environment and heritage.
+The Plan making and Infrastructure team (formerly Planning Policy team) are part of the Spatial Planning Team and are responsible for Local Plan making and infrastructure planning (placemaking, conservation and design are dealt with by other officers in the Spatial Planning Team).
+The team prepares Development Plan Documents such as Local Plans, which set out the strategic priorities for development of the borough, including land allocations and policies which cover issues such as housing, employment, community, environment and heritage.
 These planning policies are used by the council when determining planning applications or enforcing unauthorised development.

 At present these policies are contained within the Local Plan to 2030 and other adopted development plan documents found in this section of the website.
 They also produce planning guidance through supplementary planning documents and other informal advice and design documents.